Wondering which coffee you'll enjoy the most?

 Water should be just below boiling point when you pour it into your ground beans.
 Ideally pour it when it is between 202-205 degrees Fahrenheit.
 (Boiling point at sea level is 212 degrees Fahrenheit) so if you are heating water on the stove or a kettle we suggest letting it sit for minute or two after boiling and before pouring.
 If you want something more precise, you can purchase electric kettles with temperature gauges.
 A gooseneck kettle is best: it helps you get turbulence in the grounds as you pout in the water,, which stirs the grounds into the beans for aqua distribution.
 The quality of your water also matters.
 The Specialty Coffee Association (SAC) recommends that your water minerals total hardness of 50-175 ppm CaCO3, a carbonate hardness of 40-75 ppm CaCO3, and a pH of 6-8.
 We know this is ore thank almost anyone will know about your coffee, but if your coffee tastes funny even when you are doing everything else right, we suggest that you call your local water bureau and ask about the composition of your tap water.

-Whatever you use to brew, make sure there is no buildup of coffee from previous use.
+Last but absolutely not least, whatever you use to brew, make sure there is no buildup of coffee from previous use.
 Buildup will have rancid coffee oils that make even the best coffee taste terrible.
 Use hot water to clean your equipment daily.
 It is generally not recommended that yours dish soap because it is almost impossible to rinse out completely.

-If your coffee tastes bitter, try brewing with a little less coffee
+If your coffee tastes bitter, try brewing with a little less coffee.

 Sometimes a little restraint goes a long way (this, written by someone who used to live by the coffee mantra ‘the stronger the better’)